Lewandowski, Poland out of Euro 2020 with 3-2 loss to Sweden - WHIZ News

 But it seems he will just have to settle for being a title-winner at club level.
 In four appearances at a major tournament with Poland, Lewandowski has departed from the group stage three times.

-He is now 32, with perhaps only two major international tournaments left in him — if Poland qualifies.
+He is now 32, with perhaps only two major international tournaments left in him — if Poland qualifies, that is.

-Like Lewandowski, Forsberg now has three goals at Euro 2020 and has the honor of scoring the quickest goal in this year’s tournament.
+Like Lewandowski, Forsberg has three goals at Euro 2020, as well as has the honor of scoring the quickest goal in this year’s tournament.

 Only Russia player Dmitry Kirichenko — in 2004 against Greece — has scored a faster goal than Forsberg, who collected a bouncing ball from Alexander Isak’s blocked shot and converted a low, left-footed finish.

-The winger put Sweden ahead 2-0 by curling in a low shot at the end of a counterattack led by substitute Dejan Kulusevski.
+The winger put Sweden ahead 2-0 by curling in a low shot at the end of a break led by substitute Dejan Kulusevski.

 Seeking to make amends, Lewandowski almost single-handedly brought Poland back to the game.